anishjain94/Go-Boiler-Plate/readme.md

 2. Navigate to the project directory.
 3. Run go mod tidy to download the necessary dependencies.
 4. Start building your application!

-## Contributing

-Contributions to this boilerplate are welcome!
-Please feel free to open an issue or submit a pull request with your improvements or suggestions.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.